NapsterInBlue/MoviesMetricsMusings/content/articles/2020-04-03 i had the data pt1.md

 Additionally, they had a good deal of documentation scattered across a shared Google Drive.
 But even this seemed geared to an audience already familiar with how everything operated.
 Moreover, you had to know where to look, if it existed at all.

 For instance, a human being in VAN can have a record in MyVoter with a unique ID.
 They can also have a record in MyCampaign with an ID, unique *per state*.
 They can **also** have a unique `person_id` that didn't directly correspond to either MyV or MyC.
 A person could have one of the three, two of the three, sometimes even three and it was never obvious why.
 We never found any documentation spelling out how these IDs came to be and would talk ourselves in circles trying to figure it out.
 This was an area in particular where questions to the support queue didn't bear a lot of fruit.
-Nor did looking for help elsewhere
+Nor did looking for help elsewhere.

 <br></br>
 <center>{% img {static}/images/yang_gang/2_data/van_id.PNG %}</center>